ASKCOS/askcos-core/README.md

 $ docker build -t <image name> .
 ```

 __NOTE:__ The image name should correspond with what exists in the `docker-compose.yml` file.
-When using the `deploy.sh` script, the image repository is substituted with the environment variable `ASKCOS_IMAGE_REGISTRY`.
-You can either give your image whatever custom name you'd like, or keep the name `askcos` which should work with the `docker-compose.yml` files as it exsists.
+By default, the image name is environment variable `ASKCOS_IMAGE_REGISTRY` + `askcos`.
+If you choose to use a custom image name, make sure to modify the `ASKCOS_IMAGE_REGISTRY` variable or the `docker-compose.yml` file accordingly.

 ### Add Customization